Pyrimidine dimer: DNA repair

 Pyrimidine dimers introduce local conformational changes in the DNA structure, which allows recognition of the lesion by repair enzymes.
-In most organisms (excluding placental mammals such as humans) they can be repaired by photoreactivation.
+In most organisms (excluding placental mammals such as humans), they can be repaired by photoreactivation.
 Photoreactivation is a repair process in which photolyase enzymes reverse CPDs using photochemical reactions.
-In addition, some photolyases can also repair 6-4 photoproducts of UV induced DNA damage.
+In addition, some photolyases can also repair 6-4 photoproducts of UV-induced DNA damage.
 Photolyase enzymes utilize flavin adenine dinucleotide (FAD) as a cofactor in the repair process.

 The UV dose that reduces a population of wild-type yeast cells to 37% (assuming a Poisson distribution of hits) is the same as the UV dose that causes an average of one lethal hit to each of the cells of the population.
 The number of pyrimidine dimers induced per haploid genome at this dose was measured as 27,000.
 A mutant yeast strain defective in the three known pyrimidine dimer repair pathways was also tested for UV sensitivity.
 In this case, only one to two unrepaired pyrimidine dimers per haploid genome are lethal to the cell.
 These findings thus indicate that the repair of thymine dimers in wild-type yeast is highly efficient.

 Nucleotide excision repair (NER), sometimes termed "dark reactivation", is a more general mechanism for repair of lesions and is the most common form of DNA repair for pyrimidine dimers in humans.
 This process works by using cellular machinery to locate the dimerized nucleotides and excise the lesion.
 Once the CPD is removed, there is a gap in the DNA strand that must be filled.
 DNA machinery uses the undamaged complementary DNA strand as a template to synthesize the matching nucleotides and consequently fill in the gap on the damaged strand.

 Xeroderma pigmentosum (XP) is a rare genetic disease in humans that is caused by UV damage to genes that code for NER proteins, resulting in the inability for the cell to combat pyrimidine dimers that form.
 Individuals with XP are also at a much higher risk of cancer, with a >5,000-fold increased risk of developing skin cancers compared to the general population.
-Some common features and symptoms of XP include skin discoloration and the formation of multiple tumors proceeding UV exposure.
+Some common features and symptoms of XP include skin discoloration and the formation of multiple tumors due to UV exposure.

 A few organisms have other ways to perform repairs: